mjgs/mjgs.github.io/recommendations.md

 >I would highly recommend Mark to anyone who needs the skills of a strong builder and customer-facing technical resource.

 Bruce has subsequently held several Media Technology Workflow Consultant, Senior Solutions Architect and Senior Solutions Engineer roles at companies including [Verizon Media](https://en.m.wikipedia.org/wiki/Verizon_Media), [IBM Watson Media](https://www.ibm.com/watson/media), [Comcast](http://www.comcasttechnologysolutions.com) and [Amazon Web Services](http://aws.amazon.com)

+[Tony Vasile](https://www.linkedin.com/mwlite/in/tony-vasile-21250a) - I worked with Tony while at [Signiant](https://www.signiant.com) where he was Cloud Solutions Architect, Software Development Manager

+> I worked with Mark primarily in a sales engineer role.
+I recall his first company experience was at the IBC trade show, he was sent without really knowing the product or current customers.
+Mark dove in to the deep end and gave customer demos, immersed himself in the company culture, and was a pro by the end of the trade show.
+That first impression was indicative of Marks dedication and work ethic, and he went on to architect and build many custom workflow solutions for Signiant clients in the EMEA region.
+>
+> Later Mark joined the Web development team, where he became part of the SCRUM team and delivered high quality software.

+Tony has subsequently held Chief Software Architect and Technical Product Owner roles at companies including [Signiant](https://www.signiant.com) and [Cisco](https://en.m.wikipedia.org/wiki/Cisco_Systems)